italogsfernandes/mtp-xadrez-de-bruxo/README.md

 * Arduino:
   *  [Platomformio](https://atom.io/packages/platomformio) - Atom integration with PlatformIO (for building arduino files,but arduino IDE can also be used.).
   * [Arduino IDE](www.arduino.cc) - If you prefer.

+## Warning: Undocumented codes!!!
+I will comment it later... there is almost no PEP8 conventions here.

 ## More Info
 Estes são os primeiros links que achei quando joguei a ideia no google: